-Head trauma and concussions, in general, can happen to adults and children alike.
-There are different ways in which traumatic brain injuries can happen.
-It could occur due to a direct physical blow to the head, falling on the ground or a car accident, among the many possibilities.
+Head trauma and concussions can happen to adults and children alike.
+There are countless different ways in which traumatic brain injuries can occur: a direct physical blow to the head, falling on the ground, or a car accident – among many other possibilities.

 However, concussions can also happen even when there is no direct blow to the head.
-In some cases, a concussion can happen even with sudden movements or jolts, which makes it hard to detect them.
-Additionally, even when caused by a direct blow to the head, most concussions don’t lead to loss of consciousness.
+In some cases, a concussion can even happen with simple sudden movements or jolts, and these “minor” concussions often go undetected and undiagnosed.
+Even when caused by a direct blow to the head, most concussions don’t lead to a loss of consciousness and are left untreated.

-Furthermore, each concussion is different, and not all people have the same symptoms.
-The best way to recognize and see the extent of a concussion is to get a neurological exam by a clinical neuroscience practitioner.
+Each concussion is different, and not everyone exhibits the same symptoms.
+The best way to recognize and assess the extent of a concussion is to get a neurological exam by a clinical neuroscience practitioner.
 Here is what you can expect.

-The first step when someone injures their head is to look for signs of physical impact on the scalp.
-This includes bruises, lacerations, scratches, and so on.
-This also might include unsynchronized pupil reaction, vomiting, and visual difficulties.
+The first step when someone experiences a severe injury to their head is to look for signs of physical impact on the scalp.
+This includes bruises, lacerations, gashes, scratches, and swelling.
+Other common indicators or physical side effects that might manifest from a blow to the head are: unsynchronized pupil reactions, vomiting, and visual impairments/difficulties.

 One of the most important examinations every practitioner will do is asses whether or not the patient has an abnormal level of consciousness.
-These kinds of changes clearly indicate the presence of an inappropriate pathology.
-This assessment is done immediately after head trauma.
+These kinds of changes clearly indicate the presence of atypical pathology.
+This assessment is done immediately following the head trauma.

-In some cases, it can be done on an ongoing basis to monitor the progress or regress of the condition.
-In most cases, the patient needs to go through this 3 days in a row after they’ve suffered trauma.
+In some cases, it can be done on an ongoing basis to monitor the progress or regress of the condition relative to a baseline test.
+We recommend that patients undergo consistent testing for 3 days in a row after they’ve suffered a head trauma.

-There are many types of neurological assessment licenses practitioners will do with their patients.
-Neurological assessments are the best way of recognizing and analyzing concussions.
+There are many types of neurological assessments that licensed practitioners will do with their patients.
+Neurological assessments are the most effective way of recognizing and analyzing concussions.
 In most cases, doctors will use a special brain imaging techniques like CT or MRI scans to look for brain abnormalities.

 - Pupil size assessment